← Back to research

 Bottom Line

-NullClaw is the ultimate expression of "less is more" in the AI agent space.
-If you're deploying on hardware that costs less than a fancy coffee, need hundreds of concurrent agents, or require sub-millisecond startup times, NullClaw is unmatched.
+NullClaw is the ultimate expression of "less is more" in the AI agent space, and unlike most minimalist OpenClaw forks it has survived and compounded — ~7.7K stars, monthly releases, and an expanding companion-tool ecosystem as of June 2026.
+If you're deploying on hardware that costs less than a fancy coffee, need hundreds of concurrent agents, or require near-instant startup, NullClaw is unmatched.

 Recommended for: Embedded developers, IoT deployments, serverless architectures, resource-constrained environments.